pegasus-isi/pegasus/doc/sphinx/user-guide/introduction.rst

 -  **Scalability**

-   Pegasus can easily scale both the size of the workflow, and the resources that the workflow is distributed over.
+   Pegasus can easily scale both the size of the workflow and the resources that the workflow is distributed over.
 Pegasus runs workflows ranging from just a few computational tasks up to 1 million.
 The number of resources involved in executing a workflow can